 2. Demographic Questions

-At the bare minimum, I believe all surveys should identify gender and age.
-Other common demographic questions I’ve utilized include
+Above all, we believe all surveys should identify gender and age.
+Other common demographic questions include:

 - Employment Status